almost/react-native-html-webview/README.md

 Display (possibly untrusted) HTML using a UIWebView in React Native.

+Uses an HTML Sanitizer to remove only let through a whitelist of tags and attributes (so it removes all javascript).
+Also supports automatically adjusting the height of the webview to contain the contents you give it.

 Written by Thomas Parslow ([almostobsolete.net](http://almostobsolete.net) and [tomparslow.co.uk](http://tomparslow.co.uk)) as part of Active Inbox